 Network of Moms began as a Facebook group in July 2016 with the purpose of bringing a community of moms together.
-In just 2 years we've grown to over 8500 members!
+In this short amount of time we’ve grown to over 10000+ members!

 The reason why I started the group is because so many moms discover that after the birth of their baby their social network has changed.
 We are no longer interested in late night parties, but play dates that work around feeding and nap schedules.
 We need friends that won’t make us feel bad if we can’t make plans last minute due to a million different reasons that exist when you have children.
 While we may no longer spend as much time with our childless friends as before, having a network of friends is still so important, especially friends that understand what you’re going through and won’t judge your messy hair and mom uniform – yoga pants!